Professor & Donald G. & Mary A. Dunn Chair in Modern Military History

 His second monograph, The Great War and the Origins of Humanitarianism, 1918-1924, (Cambridge University Press, 2014) won the Paul Birdsall Prize 2016, awarded biennially by the American Historical Association for a book on European military or strategic history since 1870.
 “Cabanes provides a riveting picture of the catastrophic humanitarian crisis that threatened global stability in the aftermath of World War I”, commented the Birdsall Committee.
 “Stateless refugees, wounded veterans, starving children, and displaced workers were among the multitudes in dire need of aid in the early years of that turbulent and painful ‘peace’.
 Cabanes foregrounds a Herculean humanitarian response undertaken by individuals and organizations during a time that resonates today.
 His work deserves a wide readership both within the academy and outside.”

-Cabanes serves on the advisory boards of the Historial de la Grande Guerre and the Museum of the Great War in Verdun.
-He is a member of the editorial boards of L’Histoire (since 1998), Vingtième Siècle.
-Revue d’histoire (since 2012) and Sensibilités.
+Cabanes serves on the steering committee of the Historial de la Grande Guerre, the foremost museum and research center in Europe on the First World War, and on the advisory board of the Museum of the Great War in Verdun.
+He is a member of the editorial boards of L’Histoire (since 1999), 20&21.
+Revue d’Histoire (since 2012) and Sensibilités.
 Histoire, Critique, Sciences Sociales (since 2016).
+He served as a scientific advisor for a TV documentary on 1918-1919 and the end of the First World War, released prime time on French television in November of 2019.